Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 Your data should be visible now.
 If not, you can make three operations to go on.
 (1) Make sure you have installed MMCC in the same folder as before,

 not in a new one.
-(2) By using the Windows File Explorer, perform a search in all your computer for a file named minerals.db and
+(2) By using the Windows File Explorer, perform a search on your computer for a file named minerals.db, and

-a list will be shown displaying the folders that contain it, its size and the last date it was edited.
-(3) If there were not such file in a folder different
+a list will be shown displaying the folders that contain it, its size, and the last date it was edited.
+Look for the one that has the most recent data and a larger size.
+(3) If there is not such file in a folder different

 from the one where you installed the program, I fear something very odd has happened.
 The last resource is restoring the most recent backup copy.

-If you need more information about the administrator/limited users, please read also the question #74.
+If you need more information about the administrator and limited users, please read also the question #74.

 |